-If you or a loved one was injured on the job, and your claim for workers compensation benefits is initially denied, don’t lose hope.
+If you or a loved one were injured on the job, and your claim for workers’ compensation benefits is initially denied, don’t lose hope.
 Our experienced South Carolina workers’ comp attorney will review the facts of your case to determine whether your claim was improperly denied, and fight to ensure that you collect the benefits that you deserve.

 If your claim for workers comp benefits has been denied, call our office today for a free consultation to discuss the facts specific to your case and whether we may be able to help you obtain South Carolina Workers’ Compensation Benefits.